 Displacement paths for the subsequent gas invasion are shown in Fig. 8(a).
 The simulations by both models are generated from equal initial saturations.
-This implies that the corresponding trajectories calculated by the two bundles represent oil-water "iso-caps" (capillary pressure iso-lines) at different levels of $P{cow}$ since the imbibition curve for the triangular and cylindrical geometry generally differs, as shown in Fig. 7.
-In the bundle-of-triangular-tubes-model, the displacements are in general from configuration C to I and N in the smaller pores, from configuration D to I in the medium-sized pores, and from configuration at $S_w = 0.1$ , where configuration D has not yet formed, and for gas invasion at $S_w = 0.9$ , where the displacement D to I occurs in some of the smallest pores as well.
-The trajectories generated from the bundle of cylindrical tubes show that gas first invades most of the pores occupied by oil, representing a large region in the saturation space where $P{cow}$ depends only on $S_w$ , followed by simultaneous invasion into pores occupied by oil and water, representing a small region II where $P{cow}$ depends on two saturations.
-The corresponding results generated from the bundle of triangular tubes agree fairly well, except that the region where $P{cow}$ depends on two saturations is larger.
-This can be explained by different entry pressure in the models, as shown in Fig. 9(a) for gas invasion at $S_w = 0.1$ where the deviation in region II is conspicuous.
-Since the gas-oil capillary pressure required for gas to enter configuration E is lower than for corresponding gas-water displacements in the cylindrical tubes, larger oil-filled pore sizes are invaded simultaneously, resulting in a larger region for the triangular geometry where $P{cow}$ depends on two saturations.
+This implies that the corresponding trajectories calculated by the two bundles represent oil-water "iso-caps" (capillary pressure iso-lines) at different levels of P{cow} since the imbibition curve for the triangular and cylindrical geometry generally differs, as shown in Fig. 7.
+In the bundle of triangular tubes model, the displacements are in general from configuration C to I and N in the smaller pores, from configuration D to I in the medium-sized pores, and from configuration E to I and N in the larger pores.
+A deviation from this scenario occurs for the gas invasion at $S_w = 0.1$, where configuration D has not yet formed, and for gas invasion at $S_w = 0.9$, where the displacement D to I occurs in some of the smallest pores as well.
+The trajectories generated from the bundle of cylindrical tubes show that gas first invades most of the pores occupied by oil, representing a large region in the saturation space where P{cow} depends only on S_w , followed by simultaneous invasion into pores occupied by oil and water, representing a small region II where P{cow} depends on two saturations.
+The corresponding results generated from the bundle of triangular tubes agree fairly well, except that the region where P{cow} depends on two saturations is larger.
+This can be explained by different entry pressures in the models, as shown in Fig. 9(a) for gas invasion at $S_w = 0.1$ where the deviation in region II is conspicuous.
+Since the gas-oil capillary pressure required for gas to enter configuration E is lower than for corresponding gas-water displacements in the cylindrical tubes, larger oil-filled pore sizes are invaded simultaneously, resulting in a larger region for the triangular geometry where P{cow} depends on two saturations.
 The displacements E to I and N occur at entry pressures increasing with pore size, as opposed to similar displacements in cylindrical tubes.
 This effect may also yield further deviations in region II.
-However, smaller deviations are expected for gas injections at larger water saturations since $P{cgw}$ for gas into configuration E increases as $P{cow}$ decreases, as demonstrated in Fig. 6(a).
+However, smaller deviations are expected for gas injections at larger water saturations since P{cgw} for gas into configuration E increases as P{cow} decreases, as demonstrated in Fig. 6(a).